wq13552463699/UR5E_robot_gym_env_Real_and_Sim/Real UR5e/README.md

                4. Transform the picture coordinates into robot coordinates through coordinate transformation.

 ## Robot control method:
-Currently only joint control is supported, please see the example video: <YOUTUBE>
+Currently only joint control is supported, please see the example video: https://www.youtube.com/watch?v=pjcWBtBDatA This video does not represent the results of training, but is just an example of environmental work.

 ## Installaiton
 1. Please check the packages in requirement_reach.txt and install the packages you don’t have